sunjeet-khokhar/Python_for_Testers/Read_before_Module1/Module_1_prep.md

 ### Pre-requisites for Module1
-1. Check that Python is installed successfully on your local machine/AWS instance [TBC by following these instructions]()
+1. Check that Python is installed successfully on your local machine/AWS instance [by following these instructions](https://github.com/sunjeet-khokhar/Python_for_Testers/blob/master/Read_before_Module1/Python%20installation%20insutrctions.docx)

 2. Install Wing IDE from here →  https://wingware.com/downloads/wing-personal